Reyniergc/Classic-Arcade-Game-Clone/README.md

 - **__class Enemy extends DrawImagesOnCanvas {}__**

-The player class draw the player on the canvas.
-Receive four parameters for the constructor.
+The player class draws the player on the canvas.
+The constructor receives four parameters.

 constructor(player_img_name, coordinate_x, coordinate_y, numberOfLives) {}
 __player_img_name__  Represent the image to draw the player